lucas-ingemar/packtrak/README.md

 Maybe there could be something like dependencies for each manager as well That have its own table in the state.

+# TODO:
+* Should probably commit db for each packagemanager in sync as well
+* Rotate state file.
+Config option for how many rotations
+* Make sure user is not sudo when cmd runs

 # KNOWN ISSUES:
 * State is not updated when a package already exists when installing it.
 Probably better to do a proper sync, not just add/remove.
-* Should probably commit db for each packagemanager in sync as well